 What it's like to get in touch

-If you call us you’ll come through to our switchboard.
+When you call us on 0800 1111 you’ll come through to our switchboard.
 This is where someone friendly will ask if you want to speak to a counsellor.
 If you log in for a 1-2-1 counsellor chat online, you might wait a little while before being connected with a counsellor.
 You can also send us an email from your locker.

 saying things I've been